What is a Credit Card Minimum Payment?

 If you pay the minimum payment, is there any interest?

-If you pay only the minimum payment, interest may accrue on any remaining unpaid balance.
+If you only make the minimum payment, interest may be charged on any remaining unpaid balance.

 Why did my credit card minimum payment increase?